fpeterek/strojove-uceni/football-performance/README.md

 as well as Chelsea prior to and just after winning the CL (though, curiously, the victorious squad is missing).

-Let's try and have a closer look at the clusters and compare how those teams play.
+Let's try and have a closer look at the clusters and compare how teams in each cluster play.

 #### Short Passes